brandonjcooper1981-code/active-directory-lab/README.md

 ## Domain Controller Network Configuration

-DC01 was configured with a static IP address and DNS services to support Active Directory Domain Services (AD DS) and domain authentication within the lab environment.
+DC01 was configured with a static IP address and DNS services to support Active Directory and domain authentication.

-- Hostname: DC01
-- Domain: lab.local
-- IPv4 Address: 192.168.56.10
-- DNS Server: 192.168.56.10

 ![DC01 Network Configuration](screenshots/01-dc01-ipconfig.png)